 An online database of minority and women owned businesses in New York State.
 Search by economic development region, county, SIC code, company name, and sales.
 Maintained by the New York State's Empire State Development.

 Minority Business Entrepreneur

-Bi-monthly magazine on minority-and women-owned businesses.
-Includes the table of contents and subscription information.
+A bi-monthly magazine on minority-and women-owned businesses, this web site includes the table of contents and subscription information.

 US Dept. of Commerce - Minority Business Development Agency (MBDA)

 This organization provides background and contact information for minorities.

 US Dept. of Labor - Office of Small and Disadvantaged Business Utilization

 The Office of Small and Disadvantaged Business Utilization (OSDBU) works to provide opportunities for small, disadvantaged or minority owned businesses.